SamYuan1990/flet_sherpa_onnx/README.md

 FletSherpaOnnx service for Flet

-## A flet componment which supports STT
+## A flet componment which supports STT/ASR
 For now, supports whisper and senseVoice.
+Support for vad + whisper and senseVoice, for real time ASR.

 todo:
 - [ ] event support(need testing with flet, UX change worth a release)
 - [ ] onlinestreaming model(extend scope of model, worth a release)